 Texas woman kidnapped by Bumble date and repeatedly assaulted for nearly a week after she denied his sexual advances, police say

 Harris County, Texas, police have arrested a man suspected of kidnapping a woman he met on the online dating platform Bumble and holding her against her will for days.
-The suspect, Zachary Mills, assaulted the woman multiple times, at times with a screwdriver, and denied her food and water after she refused his sexual advances, court documents allege.
+The suspect, Zachary Mills, is accused of assaulting the woman and denying her food and water after she refused his sexual advances, court documents allege.

 According to court documents, the unnamed woman met 21-year-old Mills on Bumble and had agreed to go to his apartment in Spring, Texas, on Christmas Eve.
 Once they arrived at his apartment, he immediately attempted to have sex, she said, and when she denied him, "he immediately began to physically assault her and would not let her leave the residence," according to a police officer who spoke with the woman.